cscxxx553/Chainlink_Constellation_Hackathon/README.md

 To learn more about thirdweb and Next.js, take a look at the following resources:
 - [Chainlink Automation Compatible Contract](https://docs.chain.link/chainlink-automation/guides/compatible-contracts) - Learn how to make smart contracts that are compatible with Automation.
 - [Chainlink Data Feed](https://docs.chain.link/data-feeds) - Learn how to read price from smart contract.
+- [Chainlink Youtube Channel](https://www.youtube.com/@chainlink) - Learn how to develop with Chainlink tools and services.
 - [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
 - [thirdweb TypeScript Documentation](https://docs.thirdweb.com/typescript) - learn about our JavaScript/TypeScript SDK.
 - [thirdweb Portal](https://docs.thirdweb.com) - check our guides and development resources.